alexbaban/Various-Programming-Languages/PureBasic/README.md

 ## Hello World

-Download and unzip to some "temp" folder then install to `C:\Program Files\PureBasic` Launch PureBasic
+Download and unzip to some "temp" folder then install to `C:\Program Files\PureBasic`
+Launch PureBasic IDE

 ```lisp